46 Messages

 Is there such a thing as a no sugars oat drink or unsweetened oat drink?

-Our Oatly “No” sugars oat drink is absolute magic if you want a less sweet-tasting oat drink.
+Our Oatly No sugars oat drink is absolute magic if you want a less sweet-tasting oat drink.
 And yes, it is less sweet because it has no sugars.
 This much is true.
-So why the quotation marks then?
+So, what's the catch?
 Well, oats contain carbohydrates, or carbs for short.
 Just like all cereals and grains.
 But also foods like fruit, beans, lentils, rice, pasta, etc.

 Carbohydrates consist of starch, fibers and sugars.
 So when carbohydrates enter your body, your body will break down the carbs into sugars (the fibers will go through your body mostly intact).
-Thus, the quotation marks.
-Because somewhere along the line, sugar is always involved when carbohydrates are involved.
+Somewhere along the line, sugar is always involved when carbohydrates are involved.
 And we want to be absolutely transparent about that.

 How does it work?